Lapacho: benefits, dosage, contraindications

 Adult: 1000 mg (dry extract)

-For dysmenorrhea: 1050 mg of Pau d'Arco combined with 75 mg of rutin per day for 8 weeks was well-tolerated, with no serious side effects reported.
-High doses of lapachol (>1.5 g/day) may cause significant gastrointestinal toxicity and increase the risk of bleeding, especially in cancer patients.
-Available formulations: Capsules, tablets, liquid extracts, powder, and tea.
+For dysmenorrhea: 1050 mg of Pau d'Arco combined with 75 mg of rutin per day for 8 weeks was well tolerated, with no serious adverse effects reported.
+High doses of lapachol (>1.5 g/day) can cause significant gastrointestinal toxicities and increase the risk of bleeding, particularly in cancer patients.
+Available formulations: Capsules, tablets, liquid extracts, powder and herbal tea.
 Some products are standardized to 3% naphthoquinones, but these indications are not scientifically validated.

 Interactions